-the patient is ≥18 AND <65 years old; patient must have a history of epilepsy; the patient is taking their anticonvulsant medication as prescribed; the patient must have only had a single seizure episode in the past 24 hours; the seizure pattern and duration must be similar to past seizures; the patient has returned to their normal level of consciousness; a complete set of vital signs including temperature are within expected normal ranges;

-AND the seizure must not be related to hypoglycemia, alcohol or substance abuse or withdrawal; the patient must not have received midazolam by paramedics; the patient did not injure themselves during seizure activity;

-☐ the patient must not have a fever, preceding illness or recently started a new medication, and:

-☐ the patient is not pregnant.
+All of the following criteria must be met: □ the patient is ≥18 AND <65 years old; patient must have a history of epilepsy; □ the patient is taking their anticonvulsant medication as prescribed; the patient must have only had a single seizure episode in the past 24 hours; □ the seizure pattern and duration must be similar to past seizures; □ the patient has returned to their normal level of consciousness; □ a complete set of vital signs including temperature are within expected normal ranges; AND ☐ the seizure must not be related to hypoglycemia, alcohol or substance abuse or withdrawal; □ the patient must not have received midazolam by paramedics; □ the patient did not injure themselves during seizure activity; □ the patient must not have a fever, preceding illness or recently started a new medication, and: □ the patient is not pregnant.

-tion to the above criteria, if all of the following requirements have been met, the patient can be discharged by paramedics: a responsible adult agrees to remain with the patient for the next 4 hours; all of the patient or substitute decision makers questions were answered and a care plan was developed; the patient or substitute decision maker has been advised to follow up with their primary health care team or provider; clear instructions to call 911 were provided should symptoms redevelop; patient or substitute decision maker has the ability to access 911 should symptoms redevelop, and patient or substitute decision maker consents to the discharge.
+tion to the above criteria, if all of the following requirements have been met, the can be discharged by paramedics: a responsible adult agrees to remain with the patient for the next 4 hours; a responsible addit agrees to remain with the patient for the next 4 hours, all of the patient or substitute decision makers questions were answered and a care plan was developed; the patient or substitute decision maker has been advised to follow up with their primary health care team or provider; clear instructions to call 911 were provided should symptoms redevelop; patient or substitute decision maker has the ability to access 911 should symptoms redevelop, and patient or substitute decision maker consents to the discharge.